 Usually, the result of Upbringing Makes the Hero.
 Though, watch out if you've pressed his Berserk Button.
 Exact oppositions of this trope are: Jerkass, Lack of Empathy, Jerk with a Heart of Jerk, and the Complete Monster (extreme opposition).
 If the villain is a Nice Guy in spite of his evil deeds, then he qualifies as Affably Evil.

 Fortunately, this one trope has many Truth in Television examples.
 So many, in fact, that there's no need to list them here; thanks in advance.

 Note: This trope refers to genuinely nice guys.
-If you're looking for the Internet definition of "Nice Guy," that's at Wants a Prize for Basic Decency, Entitled to Have You, and some cases of Dogged Nice Guy.
+If you're looking for the Internet definition of "Nice Guy," that's at Wants a Prize for Basic Decency, Entitled to Have You, Bitch in Sheep's Clothing, and some cases of Dogged Nice Guy.